 The State Water Board prepared and released this certification with no notice, no opportunity for public review or comment and no collaboration with Yuba Water.

-In fact, there wasn’t even an application, as required by federal and state law, before the State Water Board for them to issue a certification because the Federal Energy Regulatory Commission determined that the State Water Board had waived its right to act for this licensing process when it failed to respond within one year of receiving Yuba Water’s application (Section 401 of the Clean Water Act gives a state one year to exercise its authority to certify or deny that a new FERC license will comply with state water quality standards).
+There wasn’t even an application, as required by federal and state law, before the State Water Board for them to issue a certification because the Federal Energy Regulatory Commission determined that the State Water Board had waived its right to issue a certification when it failed to respond within one year of receiving Yuba Water’s prior application (Section 401 of the Clean Water Act gives a state one year to exercise its authority to certify or deny that a new FERC license will comply with state water quality standards).

 The State Water Board asserts that it issued the certification without a pending application from Yuba Water in order to protect California’s interests in the relicensing proceedings.
 But environmental values were carefully addressed in the extensive, multi-year, open process that Yuba Water already went through to relicense the Yuba River Development Project with FERC.